Best Credit Repair Companies

 Many credit repair companies offer analysis as part of their free consultation.
 During credit analysis, credit restoration specialists review and inspect their clients’ credit reports to look for common mistakes, such as fraudulent accounts, duplicate accounts and incorrect credit inquiries.

-A credit repair company initiates credit challenges to bureaus when they notice errors in your credit reports.
-Credit report disputes involve challenging credit bureaus, drafting goodwill letters to remove late payments and contacting data furnishers to verify old debts.
-Credit repair specialists review the results and, if necessary, escalate the dispute process.
+- A credit repair company initiates credit challenges to bureaus when they notice errors in your credit reports.
+Credit report disputes involve challenging credit bureaus, drafting goodwill letters to remove late payment entries and contacting data furnishers to verify old debts.

 How much does credit repair cost?

 How much you spend on credit repair depends on how involved you want to be in the process.
 If you hire a credit repair company, expect to pay a setup fee of up to $100 and monthly service fees of up to $150 for as long as six months.
 If you invest the time to repair your credit on your own, the credit repair process is free.
 Credit repair software that costs between $30 and $400 can help you draft letters to creditors and credit bureaus.

 Credit repair companies typically charge a one-time setup fee, sometimes called a first work fee, between $20 and $100.
 Some credit restoration companies charge per successfully deleted item, and others charge a flat-rate fee for a specific term, usually six months.
 If the firm charges per month, it’s usually between $60 and $150 per billing cycle.

 Some companies offer a discount for couples who both need credit restoration services.
 Keep in mind that legitimate credit repair companies almost always offer a free consultation and won’t request service payments until they perform work on your account.

 |Monthly cost*||$79.99 - $119.99||$79||$79|